 Artesia is a somewhat small city located in the state of New Mexico.
 With a population of 12,036 people and three constituent neighborhoods, Artesia is the 19th largest community in New Mexico.

-Artesia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Artesia isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Artesia are a mix of both white- and blue-collar jobs.
 Overall, Artesia is a city of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Artesia who work in office and administrative support (13.83%), management occupations (13.58%), and sales jobs (8.84%).
+There are especially a lot of people living in Artesia who work in office and administrative support (14.16%), management occupations (11.95%), and sales jobs (10.73%).

-Artesia is a somewhat ethnically-diverse city.
+Artesia is an extremely ethnically-diverse city.
 The people who call Artesia home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Artesia, accounting for 49.94% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Artesia residents report their race to be White, followed by Native American.
-Artesia also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 49.66% of the city’s residents.
-Important ancestries of people in Artesia include English, Irish, Scots-Irish, and Dutch.
+Important ancestries of people in Artesia include German, Irish, Dutch, and Scots-Irish.

 The most common language spoken in Artesia is English.
 Other important languages spoken here include Spanish and Vietnamese.